UoB-COMSM0166/2025-group-8/README.md

 As the **Wilcoxon signed-rank test** yielded a **W value of 9** (above the critical threshold of 8), we **cannot reject the null hypothesis**.
 This indicates **no significant difference** in SUS scores between Chapter 1 and Chapter 2 at the 0.05 significance level.

 ### Conclusion
 This evaluation underscores the importance of careful chapter design as in-game difficulty increases.
 Even without formal difficulty modes, each chapter introduces challenges that must be balanced to maintain user satisfaction.
 Future development will focus on refining later chapters to ensure accessibility, engagement, and consistent usability across all gameplay experiences.

+### Code Testing
+We used both black-box playtesting and a dedicated [**white-box test suite**](./tests/whiteboxTests.js).
+Key systems tested included:

+- Object collisions
+- Spawn logic
+- Enemy state transitions

+Visual QA was handled through manual sprite checks and browser compatibility testing.
+Every major change was tested on GitHub Pages before deployment.

-### Process
+## Process

 Agile workflows defined our production cycle.
 Roles were assigned based on strengths: